-There shall be no General Increases during the termEffective the first full pay period of January 2018, 2019 and 2020 of this Agreement, all unit members who receive a rating of Meets Expectations, Exceeds Expectations or Outstanding for the most recent rating period for which the member was evaluated, shall receive a base rate increase equal to 2% of the mid-point of the Lieutenant pay range (\$1,621.35/annually).or after the expiration date of this Agreement, unless and until there is a new Agreement in effect providing for such increases.
+Effective the first full pay period of January 2018, 2019 and 2020, all unit members who receive a rating of Meets Expectations, Exceeds Expectations or Outstanding for the most recent rating period for which the member was evaluated, shall receive a base rate increase equal to 2% of the mid-point of the Lieutenant pay range (\$1,621.35/annually).

-B. Tiered Merit Increases
+BA.
+Tiered Merit Increases

-Effective the first full pay period of January 2018, 2019 and 2020, unit members who receive a rating of Meets Expectations, Exceeds Expectations, or Outstanding for the most recent rating period for which the member was evaluated, shall receive a tiered performance increase as provided in the table below, so long as such increase does not conflict with an eligible member's DROP agreement.
+Effective the first full pay period of January 2018, 2019 2021 and 20202022, unit members who receive a rating of Meets Expectations, Exceeds Expectations, or Outstanding for the most recent rating period for which the member was evaluated, shall receive a tiered performance increase as provided in the table below, so long as such increase does not conflict with an eligible member's DROP agreement, and only if such increases would place an employee at a higher rate of pay then she/he would otherwise be as a result of adjustments provided in paragraphs 27.2 or 27.3.